 The crypt was heavily refurbished in 2000, making it a tourist attraction of its own.
 Since then, it’s possible to walk up to the roof, a place that would have been the church’s main floor.
 It was declared a World Heritage Site by UNESCO in 2005.

-This visit with audioguide features many stops.
-Beside the visit to the crypt, take a walk along the streets of the former industrial colony, and discover other examples of Modernist architecture.
+Beside visiting the crypt, take a walk along the streets of the former industrial colony, and discover other examples of Modernist architecture.

-How to get to Gaudi’s Crypt
+How to get there

 Your journey ends in Colonia Güell station.
 Once there, cross the road and follow the blue signals on the floor that will guide you to the visitors center.